Jay Sean: 2003–2006: Me Against Myself with Relentless Records

 After Sean's track "One Minute" fell into the hands of producer Rishi Rich, the Rishi Rich Project was formed (consisting of Rich, Sean and Juggy D) in 2003.
-Their first taste of UK chart success was the Asian underground song, "Dance with You (Nachna Tere Naal)", which became a Top 20 hit, peaking at #12.
+Their first taste of UK chart success was the Asian underground song, "Dance with You (Nachna Tere Naal)", which became a Top 20 hit, peaking at No. 12.
 This led to Sean signing a £1m deal with Virgin Records, under their label Relentless Records.
-His second single, "Eyes on You", was his first solo effort and became a Top 10 hit, peaking at #6.
-His third single, "Stolen", peaked at #4, with Bollywood actress Bipasha Basu making an appearance in the video.
+His second single, "Eyes on You", was his first solo effort and became a Top 10 hit, peaking at No. 6.
+His third single, "Stolen", peaked at No. 4, with Bollywood actress Bipasha Basu making an appearance in the video.
 His debut album, Me Against Myself, was released in 2004 and received much critical praise and acclaim.
 Sean was referred to as an "Asian sensation" and was praised for his experimental, creative fusion of contemporary R&B, British hip hop and Indian music.
 The title track in particular was considered innovative, featuring two alter egos of himself, one an R&B singer and the other a rapper, clashing in a rap battle.

-Despite initially failing to reach the top 20 on the UK Albums Chart (where it peaked at #29), the album gradually managed to sell 100,000 copies in the UK and went on to become a substantial hit in India, selling over two million copies there.
+Despite initially failing to reach the top 20 on the UK Albums Chart (where it peaked at No. 29), the album gradually managed to sell 100,000 copies in the UK and went on to become a substantial hit in India, selling over two million copies there.
 He made a brief appearance in the 2005 Bollywood film Kyaa Kool Hai Hum, providing the song "Dil Mera (My Heart)" to the soundtrack, based on "One Night" from his own debut album.
 Beyond India, the album sold over 300,000 copies across other parts of the world, including Europe, the Middle East, Southeast Asia, and Hong Kong.
 His performance of tracks from Me Against Myself on MTV Asia (alongside the Rishi Rich Project) had a television audience as large as 165 million viewers.
 It helped establish Sean as a major recognised artist across Asia and among the worldwide Desi diaspora, and remains his most successful album to date.
 With his debut album, Sean was influential in popularising Indian-R&B fusion sounds in Asian underground and Indian pop music.
 He recorded a 16 track album which was scrapped because Virgin felt the market had changed to where it was all about Pop music.
 In February 2006, after several delays of his second album, he left Virgin Records.